SEBR-0916/project_3_prompt/README.md

 - Full Entity Relationship Diagram (ERD) for the backend
 - Component Hierarchy Diagram (Lucidchart or other) for the frontend
 - A **public** Trello board for tracking your development progress with goals and tasks for the coming weekend
+- Group proposals will be Friday Morning.
+You may create a slideshow presentation if you would like to add to your proposal

 ## **Project _Approval_ Due Date:** 6/30/23 by 9:00am EST